timmy304681/timmy304681/README.md

 - 🔭 I’m a Back-End Engineer with 5+ years of experience in programming and analyzing data.
-- 🌱 I’m currently learning and using Node.js, Express, HTML, CSS, JavaSript, AWS Cloud Service... etc.
+- 🌱 I’m currently learning and using C#, Node.js, Express, HTML, CSS, JavaSript, AWS Cloud Service... etc.
 - 📫 Reach me: timmy304681@gmail.com